+The Company's 2011 federal income tax return is currently under audit by the Internal Revenue Service.
 In 2011 and early 2012, U.S. federal tax authorities concluded examinations of the Company's 2007, 2008, and 2009 federal income tax returns.
-Tax years subsequent to 2007 remain open to examination by New York State tax authorities.
-The United States and many states generally have statutes of limitation ranging from 3 to 5 years; however, those statutes could be extended due to our net operating loss carry-forward position in a number of the Company's tax jurisdictions.
+The Company's 2009, 2010, and 2011 New York State returns are currently under audit by the state tax authorities.
+The United States and many states generally have statutes of limitation ranging from 3 to 5 years; however, those statutes could be extended due to the Company's net operating loss carry-forward position in a number of the Company's tax jurisdictions.
 In general, tax authorities have the ability to review income tax returns for loss periods in which the statute of limitation has previously expired to adjust the net operating loss carry-forward or tax credits generated in those years.

 The following table summarizes the gross amounts of unrecognized tax benefits, without regard to reduction in tax liabilities or additions to deferred tax assets and liabilities if such unrecognized tax benefits were settled.
-The amount, if recognized, that would impact the effective tax rate is \$8.4 million, \$4.2 million, and \$12.0 million as of December 31, 2012, 2011, and 2010, respectively.
+The amount, if recognized, that would impact the effective tax rate is \$23.5 million, \$8.4 million, and \$4.2 million as of December 31, 2013, 2012, and 2011, respectively.

-2012 2011 2010 Balance as of January 1 \$ 5,596 \$ 12,819 Gross increases related to current year tax positions 1,873 2,192 \$ 3,550 Gross increases related to prior year tax positions 3,805 3,805 Gross decrease due to settlements and lapse of statue of limitations (9,415) Balance as of December 31 \$ 11,274 \$ 5,596 \$ 12,819
+2013 2012 2011 Balance as of January 1 \$ 11,274 \$ 5,596 \$ 12,819 Gross increases related to current year tax positions 7,620 1,873 2,192 Gross increases related to prior year tax positions 8,305 3,805 Gross decrease due to settlements, recapture, filed returns, and lapse of statutes of limitation (572) (9,415) Balance as of December 31 \$ 26,627 \$ 11,274 \$ 5,596

-In 2012, the gross increase in unrecognized tax benefits related to the Company's calculation of certain tax credits.
+In 2013 and 2012, the increase in unrecognized tax benefits related primarily to the Company's calculation of certain tax credits.
 In 2011, the gross decrease in unrecognized tax benefits related to prior year tax positions was primarily due to the conclusion of examinations of the Company's 2007, 2008, and 2009 federal income tax returns by U.S. federal tax authorities.
-In 2010, the gross increases in unrecognized tax benefits related to prior year tax positions was primarily due to the Company's calculations of certain pre-2010 tax credits.
 Due to the amounts of the Company's net operating loss carry-forward and tax credit carry-forwards, the Company has not accrued interest or penalties related to these unrecognized tax benefits.
-The Company does not currently expect to reverse any portion of its unrecognized tax benefits at December 31, 2012 within the next year.
+The Company believes that it is reasonably possible that its unrecognized tax benefits at December 31, 2013 may decrease by up to \$8 million within the next twelve months due to the resolution of federal and New York State audits.